developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 recommend giving the RFC 6749 & 6750 a read.
 I also recommend [this blog post][jwks-verification] that provided a practical example as well.

+!!! tip "Identity Provider vs. OpenID Connect Provider vs. Service Provider :nerd:"

+    The terms Identity Provider and OpenID Connect Provider are used interchangeably in our blog post.
+The **identity provider** is the service holding the credentials and authenticating the client.
+The **OpenID Connect Provider** is the service that implements the OIDC protocol and provides the client with the access token.

+    That access token, in turn, will be sent to the **service provider** to access the services.

+    GitHub OIDC, in our case, acts as both the identity provider and the OIDC provider.
+AWS SSM, however, acts as the service provider.
+AWS IAM will verify the access token issued by GitHub OIDC before granting access to the AWS SSM.

 ## Why use OpenID Connect?

 Among countless obvious and non-obvious reasons, here are a few, and by no means